Everything you need to know about the twelve Paralympic Flames

 Get all the news on disruptions and opportunities related to the Games with the Paris Infos Jeux 2024 newsletter.

-A torch with an innovative design
+A torch with a futuristic design

 In detail :